 Tamborine Mountain, Lever’s Plateau in New South Wales and the Lamington Plateau are part of the rim formation.
 Much of the scenic rim is considered part of the Gold Coast hinterland and originates from the Tweed Volcano.

-Woodenbong has a golf club, swimming pool, tennis, scenic drives and many more leisure and recreational activities.
+Woodenbong has a golf club, swimming pool, tennis, outdoor gym, skate park, half basketball court, scenic drives and many more leisure and recreational activities.

 Experience a bit of real fair dinkum Australian country hospitality!

 Ride the Wild Side of the mountain 15 (click to read .pdf)

 Attention road bike riders, motorcycle riders.
 Trip the twisties and ride the bends from Rathdowney to Woodenbong along Mt Lindesay Highway.
 40km.

 Also check this link Best Biking Roads www.bestbikingroads/motorcycles-roads/motorbikes rides-in-australia-/new-south-wales-___21708.html

 Woodenbong & District Golf Club.
 9/18 Holes.
 Golf Links Rd.
 Ph: 66351278

 Alan Mahoney Memorial Swimming Pool.
 Unumgar St. Ph: 66351204

 Woodenbong Tennis Club & Court Hire.
 Lindsay St.

 Craft Group & Workshop.
 Golf Club.
 Monday 9.30am-12 noon. $2